9.0 Final Score

 In temperature control mode, the settings seem to be bang on though, really accurate and we failed to produce a dry hit with a stainless steel coil and chain vaping.

 The new Smok Morph 219 kit with the TF tank is an excellent vape mod kit, thanks to the improved 0.25-ohm mesh coils, which produce a great flavor at around 65-70Watts.
-Yes, it is one of the best e-cigarettes in its field, but if you want to get a better idea if this type of vape will suit you, then check out our best e-cigarettes for different types of users guide.
+Yes, it is one of the best e-cigarettes in its field, but it's a bit of a shame that SMOK didn't develop any new features that we haven't seen before.

 In VW mode we found the power to be a little underpowered compared to other mods, so don’t expect to reach the full 219W, if anyone actually vapes that high.
 The TF tank’s airflow is also nice and smooth although the ring is quite stiff to adjust.